 ENGLISH 12, PART 1

-This course is the equivalent of the first semester of English 12 and includes the topics of the Old English language, poetic techniques, exploring different types of poetry, analyzing themes, discovering satire, reading classic literature, using different narrative techniques, figures of speech, plot; the drama of the Renaissance, stage directions in a drama, choosing valid sources, character development, assessing the meanings of words, using textual evidence, figures of speech, and finding the author’s point of view.
+This course is the equivalent of the first semester of English 12 and its focus is British literature.
+Topics include Old English poetry – poetic techniques, exploring different types of poetry; Medieval English literature, using different narrative techniques, figures of speech, plot; the drama of the Renaissance, stage directions in a drama, character development, Shakespearean language; analyzing literature by studying using textual evidence, making inferences, and finding the author’s point of view.
 English 12 is approved by the University of California A-G as English (category B).

 This course covers the following topics: